-Students will be asked to write a single essay which critically assesses two short stories from the course.
+Students will be asked to write a single essay which critically assesses two short stories from the course alongside one newspaper article or scientific report (not from class).
+Essays should consider the ways in which the fictional primary text interacts with the secondary real-world text.
 Students will submit a title and an abstract which will explain the essay topic, how it will be supported, and its relevance.

-Each student will create their own essay topic; however, essays should demonstrate close reading and analysis and not rely on generalizations.
+Each student will create their own essay topic.
+However, essays should demonstrate close reading and analysis and not rely on generalizations.
 Remember, there is no 'wrong' argument if it can be substantiated textually and with research.